DinisMachado87/hint/README.md

 ### Layout

-With a simple and open layout we search that the app layout has a feealing of open space creating a calm and claer feeling for confort and creativeness.
-With a simple red margin around the browser the page resembles a flashcard or a card from classical boardgames.
+The app boasts a clean and spacious layout, exuding a sense of tranquility and clarity conducive to creativity.
+With a simple red margin framing the page, it emulates the appearance of a flashcard or a card from classical board games.

-### Logo
+### Header

-Featured at the top of all pages, there is a simple logo creating identity to the page but quite simple for a feeling of uncluterness.
+The header complements the app's minimalistic design.
+A simple logo graces the top of the page, adding a touch of identity to the page while maintaining a clean and uncluttered appearance.The main title logo is intentionally presented in lowercase, symbolizing the concept of hints that both precede and follow unfinished writing, fostering an atmosphere of openness.
+The logo is followed by a subtitle summarizing the app's function and by short and clear instructions on how to use it.

 ### Instructions vs Sentence

-The app works with only two situations: a first moment where a set of simple instructions of use is displayed together with the semantic structure of the sentence allowing the user to define certain desired words.
-And a second moment where the words that were not typed/defined by the user are replaced by random words of the specific kind needed to produce a readable sentence.
-In this second moment of the app the instructions disapear letting the user with a quite stripped out screen to produce the focus necessary for creative writing.
+The app operates in two distinct moments: The first presents a set of straightforward usage instructions in conjunction with the sentence's semantic structure, enabling users to type desired words.
+In the second moment, words that weren't defined by the user are substituted with random words of the specified type, crafting a coherent and readable although poétic and open ended sentence.
+In this latter mode, the instructions vanish, providing a minimalistic interface that encourages focus and creativity in writing.

+### Footer

+A discreet footer contains copyright information.

+### Features left to implement

+In the future, there are plans to develop a system enabling the app to verify and incorporate user-input words into the respective word arrays.
+Users would have individual logins where their grammar additions would be stored, creating a personal grammar field that the app would incorporate, adding a personalized touch to the randomness.

 ## Testing